This whole grain kale beet pizza with goat cheese is topped with vibrant vegetables for a wonderful lunch option.

 I figured I would ease y’all into January a little bit by making a pizza instead of a straight-up salad like I did last year with my broccoli white bean salad.
 After all, pizza is the common unifier of our time.
 Or something.

 We have pizza weekly at my house, and while I love my routine for other things, having the same meal over and over is just not my bag.
-So while I will make the standard cheese-and-pepperoni pizza (or calzone) for the kids, I try different things with the grown-up pizzas.
+So while I will make the standard cheese-and-pepperoni pizza (or pepperoni calzones) for the kids, I try different things with the grown-up pizzas.

 Goat cheese (chevre) is probably my favorite cheese of all time so I usually have a big tub of chevre crumbles from Costco in the fridge, and add a bit to almost everything.
 I’ve found that it’s especially a great pairing for walnuts, so I’ve added those to this as well.

-Thinly sliced beets in two colors (or three if you get your hands on gorgeous Chiogga beets, which are candy-cane striped) are the main ingredient in this pizza, with sliced lacinato (dinosaur) kale on top getting just softened enough to remove the tough chew, but preserve the flavor.
+Thinly sliced beets in two colors (or three if you get your hands on gorgeous Chiogga beets, which are candy-cane striped) are the main ingredient in this pizza.
+The beets sweeten up as they roast, which works beautifully with the goat cheese.

 I’m a nut for balsamic and so of course drizzle it on the pizza after baking.
 My favorite variety is fig balsamic, but any good balsamic will work.
 If you don’t like balsamic, try it with honey instead.

 This pizza is great for lunch, and if you use premade dough or flatbread, there’s even less work!